marinebon/fk-iea/docs/modals/attributions.md

+## Bathymetric data
+https://maps.ngdc.noaa.gov/viewers/bathymetry/NCEI provides a global, seamless bathymetry/topography mosaic that includes NCEI-stewarded DEMs along with global and regional grids such as GEBCO_2014, IBCAO, IBCSO, and the Hawaiian Island Multibeam Synthesis (University of Hawaii).
+A separate mosaic displaying only the newer "tiled" DEMs is also available.

+Please see the corresponding DEM Footprints map service for polygon footprints and more information about the individual DEMs used to create this composite view.

+More information about these layers on NOAA's GeoPlatform:
+DEM Mosaic (Individual DEMs)

 ## Images from [University of Maryland Integration & Application Network](http://ian.umces.edu)
 * scuba diver: Dieter Tracey - Marine Botany UQ [[ref](http://ian.umces.edu/imagelibrary/displayimage-5410.html)]
 * sewage plant: Tracey Saxby - Integration and Application Network [[ref](http://ian.umces.edu/imagelibrary/displayimage-search-0-6866.html)]